 Depending on the offense, out-of-school suspensions (OSS) are for 1 to 10 days.
 Expulsion is possible for certain offenses.
-Any student suspended must arrange a parent conference with the Principal or an Assistant Principal before returning to school.
+Any student suspended must arrange a parent conference with Administration before returning to school.
 Students may not be on school property during the suspension period nor may they participate in any school-related activity during this period such as athletics, school dances, etc. Students who are suspended may make up their academic work as stated in the make-up policy.